ysugimoto/webassembly-lua/README.md

 ```

 Make sure the function declares as *global* in order to access from C program.
-And, also you can spcify some function arguments like:
+And, also you can specify some function arguments like:

 ```lua
 function hello_something(something):